lomin/sayang/README.md

 # sayang

-*sayang* complects the definition of a function with its specification.
+*sayang* complects the definition of a Clojure(Script) function with its specification.

 ## Rationale